Your Partner's Role In Helping You To Cure Erectile Dysfunction |

 deeply rooted that psychotherapy is needed before the approaches described here have any impact.

-3 You need to be comfortable with your partner and your relationship.
+3 You probably need to be comfortable with your partner and your relationship.
 Working to overcome

 erectile dysfunction requires patience, love, and understanding, and if you have unresolved